jiaomeizhou/calSheet/CodeReview.md

 ### Name of student that you code reviewed.
-- Name:
+- Name: Yang Xiao
-- GitHub ID:
+- GitHub ID: rorschach-xiao

 ### Things that you noticed
 - Did the variable names make sense?
+Yes, all variable names are clear and meaningful.
 - Is the code functional?
+Yes, the code passed all tests.
 - Are the comments readable?
+Yes, the comments are easy to understand.
 - Are the function names self-explanatory?
+Yes, all function names are self-explanatory.